 In the case of ETFs, there are arbitrage opportunities, but unless you are an institutional investor, you probably won’t get the chance to take advantage.
 However, it is important to understand how arbitrage helps keep ETF prices in line with their correlating indexes and the equities in the fund.
 ETF assets and related indexes are indicators of an ETF’s performance and should move in unison.
 If not, there is chaos.

 As a simple example, let’s use an ETF that is made up of four equities.
 Each equity trades at $25, and the actual ETF trades at $100.
-The ETF tracks an index that consists of the same for equities, but two shares of each stock are in the index.
+The ETF tracks an index that consists of the same four equities, but two shares of each stock are in the index.
 Therefore the index is trading at $200.
 Everything is in balance and so far so good.

 Let’s say that the equities drop $5 each and now trade at $20.
 Therefore, the index should trade at $160, and the ETF should trade at $80, right?
-However, there may be the case where the ETF or index lag and could possibly trade at $81 or $161.
+However, there may be the case where the ETF or index lags and could possibly trade at $81 or $161.
 Not everything moves in unison.
 Uh oh.

 The Role of Arbitragers

 That’s when the arbitragers step in.
 Before you can blink, they are selling the overpriced index and ETF and buying the underlying equities to capture that extra risk-free dollar.
 Eventually (and rather quickly), the arbitrage trades push the equities, indexes, and ETFs back in line so that all three investments are once again in balance.
-And the arbitrage opportunity is gone (and short-lived)
+And the arbitrage opportunity is gone (and short-lived).

 While this is an extreme example, statistics have shown that most arbitrage situations are closer to pennies than dollars, the trading volume does make it worth an arbitrager's while.
 But more important, arbitrage trades play an important role in the world of ETFs.
 They keep your investments correctly priced at least according to the market.